boghammar/MMM-SL-PublicTransport/README.md

     ...
 ```

+**"In To Town"**
-"In To Town" - For one station, show all directions for line 611, for line 616 show only direction 1 (swapDir will change 1->2 and 2->1).
+If you only want to see the departures "in to town" and your station has several lines that have different directions "in to town" you can configure the module like this.
+For one station, show all directions for line 611, for line 616 show only direction 1 (swapDir will change 1->2 and 2->1).
 Line 616 direction 1 will be shown together with 611 direction 2:
 ```
     ...
     stations: [